GiovanniStephens/text-preprocessing/README.md

 1. It needs to be run in parallel so that it can handle a large number of documents at a time.

 pipeline would be:
-Removal of noise with re --> Spelling correction --> NLP with SpaCy --> all SpaCy cleaning functions.
+Removal of noise with re --> Spelling correction --> Normalization --> NLP with SpaCy --> all SpaCy cleaning functions.